ParaMotion 7 Step method for Hypermobility (HSD/hEDS) and Neurodivergence

 First, an important reframe

-But that earlier version of you was not symptom-free because your body was structurally different.
-Your connective tissue has always been the same.
-What was different was how much your system was compensating without exceeding its limits.
+That desire makes complete sense, however, that earlier version of you was less symptomatic because your body was structurally different.
+The reality is that your connective tissue has always been the same but the key difference is how much your system was compensating without exceeding its limits.

-Rehabilitation is not about returning to a previous version of yourself that was surviving through invisible compensation.
+Rehabilitation is not about returning to a previous version of yourself that was surviving through this hidden compensation, but rather it is about building a system that requires less compensation in the first place.

 What can change is real and measurable: